 - Set up the UARTx (as described in Section 17.2 "Transmitting in 8-Bit Data Mode"). - 2.
 Enable the UARTx. - 3.
-Set the UTXEN bit (causes a transmit interrupt 2 cycles after being set). - 4.
+Set the UTXEN bit (causes a transmit interrupt). - 4.
 Write UxTXREG as a 16-bit value only. - A word write to UxTXREG triggers the transfer of the 9-bit data to the TSR.
-The serial bit stream will start shifting out with the first rising edge of the baud clock. - 6.
-A transmit interrupt will be generated as per the setting of control bits, UTXISEL<1:0>.
+Serial bit stream will start shifting out with the first rising edge of the baud clock. - 6.
+A transmit interrupt will be generated as per the setting of control bit, UTXISELx.